What Makes a Good Children's Book and Why Purchase Second Hand Books?

 Second hand books are reasonably priced.

 $29.99 is a hefty sum to pay.
 That's three matinée screenings!
 Six Starbucks beverages!
 You get the idea.
 If you can afford to spend that much money every time a new release catches your eye, feel free to do so.
-However, your financial situation should never deter you from reading, which is why you should purchase second hand books instead.
+However, your financial situation should never deter you from reading, which is why you should purchase second hand books online instead.

 The margin notes can be amusing in second hand books